kenjennings/AGD-Mads/README.md

 - The actual bitmap arrangement of data for high-res and multi-color character sets is the same for the C64 and the Atari (Eight bytes per character, one byte/eight bits per each scan line from top to bottom, leftmost bit is the high bit,  or for multi-color fonts the eight bits are divided into four pairs of bits where each bit pair describes one of four color values.)

-- The C64 and Atari support similar screen resolutions.
+- The C64 and Atari have corresponding screen resolution modes.
 Both can support a one-bit pixel for 320 horizonal pixels on a line, or two-bit pixels for 160 horizontal pixels on a line.

 - Text screen memory is linear on both (1000 contiguous characters.)

 - Both use the same Atari 2600-compatible digital joysticks with four directional bits corresponding to up, down, left, right.

-- Both support fine scolling text displays.
+- Both support fine scrolling text displays.

 Therefore, some things just don't port directly.
 Things will be different.
 Each computer may require alternate methods to create visually similar results.
 Where the C64 uses a sprite, it may make more sense on the Atari to use characters.
 The Atari's graphic chip makes it very easy to mix different text and graphics modes without any special 6502 code considerations, where the C64 would require a design compromise, or doing more complicated code to create interrupts to manage the display.